-Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019
+Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1099; this reduces the number of credits which can be taken in free electives at level 1.

-LIBS2801 is an internship course which should be done during the summer after completing semester two of year two
+LIBS2801 is an internship course which should be done during the summer after completing all required Level TWO courses.